Code-Institute-Submissions/shalinshah54-lab-The-Big-Apple/README.md

 - W3C CSS validator presented with alot of errors and seeing alot of duplicated classes trying to fix those.
 - Social media links connected to the personal accounts.
 - Map shows the cluster Markers and everything with placement of 20 marker(locations) for the traveller to see.
+- One of the biggest issues that I am seeing is the layout keeps breaking and collapsing, tried to fix everything with different media queries but still seeing the same issues.
+The larger screen above 1400px it will display poor layout.
+- Anything at and around
+     - 1400px
+     - 970px
+     - 831px
+     - 765px
+     - 650px
+     - 517px
+     - 450px
+     - 380px

+  will work properly without any issues.
 ### _Technologies Used_ :

 ### Languages Used